Vital Trace: Protocol-Constrained Patient-State Reasoning for Longitudinal Clinical Trajectories: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated strong performance on static medical tasks, including diagnostic question answering, clinical summarization, and radiological reporting \cite{singhal2023large,nori2023capabilities}.
-However, deploying LLMs for \emph{longitudinal clinical reasoning} remains a fundamental challenge.
-Real-world patient care unfolds as a continuous, non-stationary event stream characterized by irregular temporal intervals, heterogeneous modalities, and evolving physiological states \cite{wornow2024context,xu2024ram}.
-In this setting, models must reason not only over isolated observations, but over extended trajectories in which early decisions, latent conditions, and institutional constraints remain clinically relevant over time.
+Large language models (LLMs) have demonstrated strong performance across a range of medical NLP tasks, including clinical question answering, report generation, summarization, and medical knowledge reasoning~\citep{singhal2023large,nori2023capabilities,qu2025medieval}.
+However, longitudinal clinical reasoning over ICU trajectories remains substantially more challenging.
+Real-world critical care unfolds as a temporally evolving stream of heterogeneous physiological observations, interventions, medications, and procedures with irregular timing and long-range dependencies~\citep{wornow2024context,xu2024ram}.
+In this setting, clinically relevant evidence may persist across many hours or days, requiring models to maintain coherent representations of evolving patient state rather than reason over isolated observations.

-A core difficulty arises from the mismatch between how LLMs process context and how clinical reasoning operates in practice.
-Standard Transformers rely on a fixed context window and quadratic self-attention, making long-horizon inference computationally infeasible and brittle to context dilution.
-As trajectories grow, models increasingly exhibit \emph{context collapse} and \emph{lost-in-the-middle} behavior \cite{liu2024lost,press2022train}, where critical early information (e.g., admission diagnoses or chronic contraindications) is overshadowed by recent but less relevant events.
-Simply extending context length or increasing model size does not resolve this structural limitation.

-Clinical reasoning further depends on conditional, context-sensitive heuristics that are rarely explicit in pretraining data \cite{qu2025medieval}.
-Examples include interpreting lab trends relative to patient-specific baselines, enforcing contraindications, or adhering to institution-level formularies and protocols.
-Such heuristics are neither purely parametric nor reliably recoverable through semantic similarity alone; they must be \emph{explicitly represented, selectively activated, and consistently applied} as the patient trajectory evolves.

-Existing adaptation strategies exhibit complementary but insufficient solutions.
-Fine-tuning can specialize a model to a clinical domain, but incurs high computational cost, complicates deployment on privacy-sensitive data, and lacks robustness to evolving protocols \cite{zhou2025reliable,zuo2025medxpertqa,griot2025pattern}.
-Retrieval-Augmented Generation (RAG) avoids parameter updates but relies on vector similarity, which often retrieves clinically irrelevant or temporally inappropriate information \cite{cuconasu2024power,xia2025mmedrag,xu2024ram}.
-Long-context models can ingest extensive histories, but suffer from severe efficiency and reliability degradation in long-horizon settings \cite{liu2025comprehensive,li2024long,wornow2024context}.
-These limitations suggest that robust clinical reasoning requires neither continual parameter updates nor unbounded context windows, but a mechanism for \emph{structuring, maintaining, and updating the right context over time}.

-We propose a different paradigm: treating longitudinal clinical reasoning as a problem of \emph{continuous context optimization}.
-We introduce \textbf{TRACE} (\textbf{T}emporal \textbf{R}easoning via \textbf{A}gentic \textbf{C}ontext \textbf{E}volution), a framework that transforms a frozen LLM into a coordinated, multi-agent system operating over a compact, structured cognitive state.
-Rather than relying on a monolithic context window or noisy retrieval, TRACE maintains a \emph{Dual-Memory Architecture} consisting of: (i) a static \emph{Global Protocol} encoding institution-level clinical guidelines, and (ii) a dynamic \emph{Individual Protocol} that tracks the evolving patient state in a structured, machine-readable form.